zbzailab/Astroverse-i18n/src/content/posts/us/endpoints.md

 To create a custom endpoint, add a `.js` or `.ts` file to the `/pages` directory.
 The `.js` or `.ts` extension will be removed during the build process, so the name of the file should include the extension of the data you want to create.
 For example, `src/pages/data.json.ts` will build a `/data.json` endpoint.

 Endpoints export a `GET` function (optionally `async`) that receives a [context object](/en/reference/api-reference/#endpoint-context) with properties similar to the `second` global.
-Here, it returns a Response object with a `name` and `url`, and second will call this at build time and use the contents of the body to generate the file.
+Here, it returns a Response object with a `name` and `url`, and astro will call this at build time and use the contents of the body to generate the file.

 ```ts
 // Example: src/pages/builtwith.json.ts